NimaiMalle/loot-table-advanced/README.md

 # Groups, nulls, and Quantities Example

 This more complex Loot Table has two Groups.
-One row will be chosen per Group to produce.
-Rows with a null ID produce nothing.
+One entry will be chosen per Group to produce.
+Entries with a null ID produce nothing.
-Group 1 has a total weight of 14, so Group 1 has a 10-in-14 chance of producing from the **coin** row.
-If the coin row is selected, it will produce 50, 75, or 100 units of coin, due to how Min, Max, and Step are specified.
+Group 1 has a total weight of 14, so Group 1 has a 10-in-14 chance of producing from the **coin** entry.
+If the coin entry is selected, it will produce 50, 75, or 100 units of coin, due to how Min, Max, and Step are specified.
 Group 2 has a total weight of 10, and since **cloth** and null both have a weight of 5, there's a 50/50 chance that Group 2 will produce nothing.
-If the cloth row is selected, it will produce 40, 45, or 50 units of cloth.
+If the cloth entry is selected, it will produce 40, 45, or 50 units of cloth.
 Overall, this Loot Table may produce nothing at all, some coin, some cloth, or some of both.

 | ID      | Weight | Min | Max | Step | Group |